 The problem with the static Service Status page is that the status page will still tell you that their service is Up even if their network is down because they are mostly human editable.

-Here is where we are shining, with our high available servers and the utmost transparency and loyalty to our customer base.
+Here is where we are shining.
+Our highly available servers and the utmost transparency and loyalty to our customer base is smart.

 How is your experience with Uptime Robot or any other monitoring services?
 Please share that with us via the comments section below.